adamsilver/fdpb/04-a-login-form.md

 Sites have recently started to offer users the ability to sign in with social networks such as Facebook, Twitter and Google.
 This saves users having to type their credentials they may not remember.

-Medium.com, for example, lets users login in with Facebook.
+Medium[^], for example, lets users login in with Facebook.
 This is a boon for Medium users because they'll then have the option to post articles directly to Facebook automatically.

 Social login is not without its problems though.